Merbou/vue-road/readme.md

 ### Example
-1/ First create an instance of the road bypassing callback function, inside of callback call the route function with an array of the routes as a first parameter and middlewares as a second parameter
+1/ First create an instance of the road bypassing callback function, inside of callback ,call the route method, route method accepts two parameters, an array of the routes as a first parameter and middlewares as a second parameter
 ```
 /route
-import vueRoad from "vue-road";
+import road from "vue-road";

-export default new vueRoad(function () {
+export default new road(function () {

     this.route([
         { path: '*', redirect: '/' },